cudmore/homecage/docs/docs/installing-the-software.md

 @reboot (sleep 10; cd /home/pi/homecage/homecage_app && /usr/bin/python /home/pi/homecage/homecage_app/homecage_app.py)
 ```

-## Done installing !!!
+# 7) Done installing !!!

-At this point you can interact with the homecage either through the [web][9] or from the [command line][8].
+At this point you can interact with the homecage server through the [web][9] interface.

-## Troubleshooting
+# Troubleshooting

-pip 10 seems to be broken.
+As of May 21, 2018 pip 10 seems to be broken.
 Uninstall and then install pip 9

 	# uninstall pip
 	python -m pip uninstall pip